kfdhilfa-ctrl/learning-log/README.md

 I am currently 16 years old (when I started this repository, I was 15).
 My main passion is tech, but honestly, I am interested in anything that makes me wonder—I am mainly curious about everything working around me and I just want to know how and why things work.

 If you are wondering why tech?
-Growing up, we had this huge CRT box TV at home that all my aunties used to crowd around to watch.
-But around the age of 3 to 5, my mom had this little red phone.
-I used to plead with her to unlock it and hand it over because it had YouTube.
-That was where the crazy thoughts started: what do you mean the TV is so damn big, but this tiny red brick in my hand is the only one with YouTube (my go-to spot back then)?
+Growing up, we had this huge huge box TV at home that all my aunties used to crowd around to watch.
+But around the age of 3 to 5, my mom had this little red phone and i used to plead with her to unlock it and hand it over because it had YouTube.
+That was where the crazy thoughts started( from which i remember btw) like wdym by the TV being so big but no youtube but my moms phone so little had it?
 That spark grew and it just never stopped.

-In school, my questions were never really voiced—it was super academic-focused, not gonna lie.
+In school, my questions were never really voiced—my school was super academic-focused tbh.
 But during that time, I had so many thoughts running through my head.
-Even though I know I can't figure out everything in the universe, I decided: *let's at least learn everything that we can.*
+Even though I can't figure out everything in the universe, I decided: *let's at least learn everything that we can.*

 So yeah, when things are related to tech, I get this crazy spirit like I am modeling for a Monster Energy drink ad.